-In principle, the APPI prohibits disclosure of PII to a third party without the individual's consent.
-Important exceptions to the general prohibition include the following:
+In principle, the Amended APPI prohibits disclosure of PII to a third party without the individual's consent.
+Important exceptions to the general prohibition include the following, in addition to disclosure for outsourced processing services mentioned in question 29 above:

-- disclosure under the 'opt-out' mechanism: a PII data user may disclose PII data to third parties without the individual's consent, provided that it is prepared to cease such disclosure upon request from the individual; and certain information regarding such disclosure is notified, or made easily accessible, to the individual prior to such disclosure; - transfer in M&A transactions: PII data may be transferred without the consent of the individual in connection with the transfer of business as a result of a merger or other transactions; and - disclosure for joint use: a PII data user may disclose PII data it holds to a third party for joint use, provided that certain information regarding such joint use is notified, or made easily accessible, to the individual prior to such disclosure.
+- disclosure under the 'opt-out' mechanism: a PII data user may disclose PII data to third parties without the individual's consent, provided that it is prepared to cease such disclosure upon request from the individual; certain information regarding such disclosure is notified, or made easily accessible, to the individual prior to such disclosure; and such information is notified to the Committee in advance; - transfer in M&A transactions: PII data may be transferred without the consent of the individual in connection with the transfer of business as a result of a merger or other transactions; and - disclosure for joint use: a PII data user may disclose PII data it holds to a third party for joint use, provided that certain information regarding such joint use is notified, or made easily accessible, to the individual prior to such disclosure.
 Such disclosure is most typically made when sharing customer information among group companies in order to provide seamless services within the permitted purposes of use.
 Information required to be notified or made available includes items of PII data to be jointly used, the scope of third parties who would jointly use the PII data, the purpose of use by such third parties, and the name of a party responsible for the control of the PII data in question.